 - Direct messaging facility for private conversations

-Check out the following tutorials to learn how get the most out of sharing your photos on Instagram:
+Check out these tutorials to get the most out of using Instagram:

 11 Instagram Tricks For Beginner iPhone Photographers